kstjxy/Project3-CUDA-Path-Tracer/README.md

 - Implementation:
   - Compute pinhole direction per pixel (with AA jitter).
   - If enabled, sample a disk on the lens: `lensPos = cam.position + lensRadius*(dx*right + dy*up)`.
 - Intersect pinhole ray with the focal plane to find `pFocus` and set ray direction to `normalize(pFocus - lensPos)`.

+Analysis
+- Overview: Thin‑lens camera samples a disk aperture and focuses rays onto a plane at `focalDist`, producing realistic defocus blur and bokeh.
+- Performance: Negligible cost per ray (a few RNG calls and math); convergence in defocus regions can be slower visually due to blur, but per‑iteration time is unchanged.
+- Acceleration: Keep aperture radius modest and clamp aberrant `tFocus` to avoid extreme rays; restart accumulation when toggled to avoid mixing distributions.
+- GPU vs CPU: Equally suited—the work happens once per primary ray; no heavy divergence; excellent GPU fit.
+- Future: Polygonal/annular apertures, anamorphic lenses, autofocus (pick focal plane by depth), and importance sampling the lens by pixel circle of confusion.

 Specular Reflection and Refraction (Glass)
 ------------------------------------------